NadavNassi/movie-finder-front/README.md

     1. movie list which renders the movie preview using array map. each movie preview contains a card componnet from material ui
     2. search movie - which holds the search form and navigate and changes the query params
 2. Movie details page - this component gets the movie id from query params. if there is no id or any other error of any kind, the page will automaticlly ridirect the user after 3 seconds

+In this project, I used env vars to keep my api key